DarthMDev/Toontown-Empire/src/backup/README.md

-This for any backup files you want to stick here, But make sure to add them to the gitignore.
+This is for any backup files you want to stick here, But make sure to add them to the gitignore.